Before & After Photo Gallery of Rhinoplasty

 A nose that is cosmetically unattractive or does not “fit” with other features or has an abnormal appearance due to injury, birth defects, or disease may be recontoured through rhinoplasty.

-Correction of breathing problems may sometimes be done in conjunction with this procedure.
 The nasal size may be reduced or increased in size, the shape of the tip or bridge may be changed, the nostrils widened, and the angle changed between the nose and upper lip.

 The nose and the chin are cosmetically related.

 The nose and chin demonstrate a reciprocal size relationship.
 With a larger nose, the chin appears smaller.
 With a larger chin, the nose appears smaller.